AI Transparency in Healthcare

 0 to 1 is a process of deconstruct and rebuilding the mindset

-Although this was not my first time working in the healthcare domain, leading a team to explore an unfamiliar space pushed me to be even more proactive.
+Leading a team to explore an unfamiliar space pushed me to be even more proactive.
 A key challenge I faced was the need to quickly adjust our project direction based on emerging research.
 To keep the team aligned, I organized debriefing sessions after each interview and reflection meetings after every round, which were effective approaches that fostered shared understanding and agility.

 I’m proud that through hard work and the courage to step outside our comfort zones, we achieved a well-deserved accomplishment!